SummaryRead the full fact sheet

 Common effects include:

-- for larger doses -- dilated pupils, reddened eyes, nausea, stupor, induced sleep, reduced muscle control (ataxia).
+- for larger doses – dilated pupils, reddened eyes, nausea, drowsiness, reduced muscle control (ataxia).

 Kava is dangerous for some people

 It’s dangerous to take kava in combination with other psychoactive drugs or alcohol.
-There is little information on how kava interacts with other medication, so it's best to avoid kava if you are taking any prescription medication.
+There is little information on how kava interacts with other medication, so it's best to avoid kava if you are taking any prescription medicine.

 - are pregnant

 - are driving or operating heavy machinery

 - have a pre-existing heart, lung or liver condition.